 BC6 is a sturdy bearing or support for a rotating Rod made from a Double Bent Strip (45) bolted to a Plate.
-The Rod is pushed through the Double Bent Strip and the Plate and a Washer is placed on it, a Spring Clip (35) being used to hold the Rod in position.
+The Rod is pushed through the Double Bent against it by turning them as indicated Strip and the Plate and a Washer is placed on it, a Spring Clip (35) being used to hold the Rod in position.
 Another form of this construction is shown in BC13.

-BC7 is a 1" × 1" Double Bracket (11a) bolted to a Plate or other part to provide an extended support or bearing for a Rod.

-provided by gripping the Rod in a Bush Wheel (24) bolted to a baseplate.
+BC7 is a 1" x 1" Double Bracket (11a) bolted to a Plate or other part to provide an extended support or bearing head of a 3" Bolt (111c) fixed in the provided by gripping the Rod in a Bush Wheel (24) bolted to a baseplate.